 As you can see from the table, the percentage of total protein in this supplement is an incredible 90.32%.

 If you notice, the percentage of protein is exactly the same as the so-called Fusion of Isolated Peptides, and this is where the problem of the new version of Whey Hydro Isolate is born.

 If you remember correctly, this matrix is made up of a few amino acids, but the three main ingredients are isolated, concentrated and hydrolyzed Whey.

-It is impossible for these ingredients to provide 100% of protein, mainly Whey Concentrate, which always brings some amounts of carbohydrates and fats.
+It is impossible that these ingredients provide 100% of protein, especially Whey Concentrate, which always contains some amounts of carbohydrates and fats.

 Isolated and hydrolyzed Whey, however pure they may be, hardly reach 100% of concentration either.